Sartaj Sahni: Research and publications

 Sahni has published over 280 research papers and written 15 textbooks.
 His research publications are on the design and analysis of efficient algorithms, data structures, parallel computing, interconnection networks, design automation, and medical algorithms.

 With his advisor Ellis Horowitz, Sahni wrote two widely used textbooks, Fundamentals of Computer Algorithms and Fundamentals of Data Structures.
 He has also written highly cited research papers on the NP-completeness of approximately solving certain optimization problems, on open shop scheduling, on parallel algorithms for matrix multiplication and their application in graph theory, and on improved exponential time exact algorithms for the subset sum problem, among his many other research results.

+Books

 Awards and honors

 In 1997, Sahni was awarded the IEEE Computer Society's Taylor L. Booth Education Award and in 2003 he was awarded the IEEE Computer Society McDowell Award.
 Sahni was also awarded the 2003 Karl V. Karlstrom Outstanding Educator Award of the Association for Computing Machinery.

-Prof. Sahni is a member of the European Academy of Sciences.
+Professor Sahni is a member of the European Academy of Sciences.
 He was elected as a Fellow of the Institute of Electrical and Electronics Engineers in 1988, and of the Association for Computing Machinery in 1996; he is also a fellow of the American Association for the Advancement of Science, elected in 1995.
 He is a Distinguished Alumnus of the Indian Institute of Technology, Kanpur.

-Sahni was given the Honorary Professor Award of Asia University (Taiwan) in 2009.
+Sahni was given the Honorary Professor Award of Asia University in 2009.

 Volunteer activities

-He is serving as editor-in-chief of ACM Computing Surveys.
+He has served as editor-in-chief of ACM Computing Surveys.